 Your acceptance into the program signals your willingness to...

-- include a learning objective on critical thinking in your class;
+- include learning objectives on critical thinking in your class or experience;

 - include one or more inquire-apply-reflect-communicate experience(s) in your class;

 - attend each of the professional development sessions (see specific calls for dates)

 Co-Curricular Inquiry ARC Experience Applications

 The deadline for current experience proposals is 30 September 2016.

 Examples of co-curricular Student Learning Experiences might include residence halls, athletics, centers affiliated with the university, and non-academic departments and programs, anywhere where students might benefit from developing their critical thinking outside for-credit classes.
 Staff members must have approval from their supervisors to participate if they are teaching during regular work hours.
-Spring 2014 professional development activities for our Spring 2017 cohort include a one-time reading circle (December 7, 1:00-3:00PM), redesign workshops on December 15, 10:00AM-4:00PM (lunch included), Dec.
-13, 8:00-4:00PM (breakfast and lunch included).
-The group will decide "check-in" dates for shorter sessions as well as spring semester meeting times.
+Spring 2014 professional development activities for our Spring 2017 cohort include a one-time reading circle (December 7, 1:00-3:00PM), redesign workshops on December 15, 10:00AM-4:00PM (lunch included) and 8:00AM-12:00PM December 16 (breakfast included).
+Participants will be asked to meet twice during the fall semester.